aifrus/nasr_sql_zips/README.md

 In July 2023, the US FAA began publishing National Airspace System Resource (NASR) data in CSV Format with well-defined data types.

-In January 2024, we created the "FAA CSV to SQL" Project - "FC2S" which is also available soon via PHP Composer, but you can see the early source code [Here](https://github.com/aifrus/fc2s) which imports this data when released and exports the .sql file, zips it, and pushes it to this repository.
+In January 2024, we created the "FAA CSV to SQL" Project - "FC2S" which will also be available soon via PHP Composer, but you can see the early source code [Here](https://github.com/aifrus/fc2s) which imports this data when released and exports the .sql file, zips it, and pushes it to this repository.

 Below is a comprehensive bullet list of the tables in the FAA NASR monthly data database, along with a brief description of the data contained within each and the relationships between the tables: